gavinroderick/thingsgavdoes/blog/content/my-next-job-is-in-cyber.md

 ---
-title: my next job is in cyber
+title: "my next job is in cyber"
 date: 1657630690921
-description: a tall tale of one devs journey to upskill himself
+description: "a tall tale of one devs journey to upskill himself"
+tags: #learning #upskilling

 ---